Neuraxio/Neuraxle/examples/sklearn/README.txt

 Neuraxle hyperparameter examples
 -------------------------------------

-This demonstrates how to use sklearn classes in a neuraxle pipeline.
+This demonstrates how to use sklearn classes in a Neuraxle pipeline.